Grant Proposal Resources

 - NSF Guidance on “Broader Impacts” Review Criterion

 - The National Science Foundation (NSF) required a data management plan (DMP) for all full proposals submitted, or due, to NSF on or after January 18, 2011.
 For the full policy implementation, see the NSF Grant Proposal Guide (GPG) Chapter II.C.2.j, in the NSF Proposal and Award Policies and Procedure Guide.

 NIH Proposal Preparation Resources

-Proposal guidance for NIH grants can be found on the Grants & Funding webpage of the NIH website.
+Proposal guidance for NIH grants can be found on the Grants Process Overview webpage of the NIH website.
 Before applying for an NIH grant, proposers will need to know if the application will need to be submitted in an electronic or paper format, which application forms should be used, and when the application is due.
 The following information are some of the various stages of the NIH proposal process: